davepinch/pinchy.cc/content/topics/places/islands/flag-rock/flag-rock.md

 ---
 title: "Flag Rock"
+also known as:
+  - Fisherman's Rock
+  - Fishing Rock
 description: >-
-  Flag Rock is a small rock island near the ruins of the [Sutro Baths](/sutro-baths/). not to be confused with: Seal Rocks
+  Flag Rock is a small rock island near the ruins of the [Sutro Baths](/sutro-baths/).
+near:
+  - Seal Rocks
+  - Sutro Baths
 tags:
   - rock
   - island